 FROM THE LHEUREUX WAREHOUSES TO THE PAVILLONS DE BERCY

-The former Lheureux warehouses, now renamed « Pavillons de Bercy » enable us to image what the wine business was like in 1896 with merchants, workers, wine barrels, noisy chats, coming and going horse carriages.
+The former Lheureux warehouses, now renamed « Pavillons de Bercy » enable us to imagine what the wine business was like in 1896 with merchants, workers, wine barrels, noisy chats, and the coming and going of horse carriages.

-The buildings, restored to their original condition, are a perfect example of 19th century industrial architecture with millstones walls, arched brick openings and iron beams designed by Louis Ernest Lheureux, a contemporary to Gustave Eiffel.
+The buildings, which have been restored to their original condition, are a perfect example of 19th century industrial architecture with millstone walls, arched brick openings and iron beams designed by Louis Ernest Lheureux, a contemporary to Gustave Eiffel.

-Today it is composed of 6 buildings for a total of 8200 covered sqm on a global site of 1,5 hectares.
-It includes 2 private streets with 12 823 cobbled stones, a marbled piazza and 17 centenarian plane trees!
+Today, the Pavillons de Bercy is composed of 6 buildings that cover a total of 8200 sqm on a 1.5 hectare property.
+It includes 2 private streets with 12 823 cobbled stones, a marbled piazza and 17 centenarian plane trees !